EJunWhite/Helper/README.md

 # Helper

-This is
+This is a personal gallery
-개인 사진을 담아 두는 어플리케이션입니다.